 The Update Strategy Transformation in Informatica is an Active and Connected transformation.
 It is useful to update, insert, or delete the records in a target based on source table data.
-And the beauty of this transformation is: you can restrict the records from not reaching into the target table.
+And the beauty of this transformation is: that you can restrict the records from not reaching the target table.

 This article explains how to configure Informatica Update Strategy Transformation.
 Or the steps involved in configuring the Update Strategy to update the records in the target table.

 For this Informatica Update Strategy Transformation example, we are going to use the below show data (Customer Record table)

 And the destination table is:

 If you compare the Source table with the destination table, multiple changes exist in the Email Address and Professional columns.
 In this example, our task is to use the Informatica Update Strategy Transformation to update the changes in the destination table.

 Before we start configuring the Update Strategy Transformation, let me connect with the repository service.
 To do so, enter the Admin Console username and password you specified while installing the Server.

 Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we use the [Customer Record] table from the SQL Server database as our source definitions.
 Please refer Database Source article.